American Express High-Yield Savings: Rates, Pros, and Cons

 American Express High-Yield Savings is one of the longest-running online savings accounts and a frequent pick for savers who want a household-name bank.
 It is fee-free, has no minimum balance, and currently pays an APY many times higher than a typical big-bank savings account.

-This guide covers the rate, the account features, the trade-offs, and how American Express High-Yield Savings stacks up for someone building both savings and credit.
+This guide covers the rate, the account features, the trade-offs, and how American Express High-Yield Savings stacks up against the other big online HYSAs.
+If you are new to high-yield savings as a category, our explainer on what a HYSA is and how it works is a good primer before reading on.

 What Is American Express High-Yield Savings?